finmavis/webpack-4-boilerplate/README.md

 ## Support SASS/SCSS

-Install `node-sass sass-loader` as devDependencies
+Install `node-sass sass-loader` as Development Dependencies

 - `node-sass` <br>
   Node-sass is a library that provides binding for Node.js to LibSass, the C version of the popular stylesheet preprocessor, Sass.
 It allows you to natively compile .scss/.sass files to css at incredible speed and automatically via a connect middleware.
 And in this case this package is `peerDependencies` of our sass-loader